rweather/TinyJAMBU/tools/hashref/README.md

         return (L', R')

-Encrypt(K, P) is an invocation of the TinyJAMBU-256 permutation with 256-bit key K and 128-bit state input P for 5120 rounds.
+Encrypt(K, P) is an invocation of the TinyJAMBU-256 permutation with 256-bit key K and 128-bit state input P for 2560 rounds.

 In the AEAD construction, the TinyJAMBU-256 permutation is invoked with 1280 rounds to process 32 bit blocks of plaintext.
-This expands to 5120 rounds for each 128 bits of plaintext.
+This expands to 5120 rounds for each 128 bits of plaintext, which we divide evenly between the two calls to Encrypt.

 Security
 --------

-This construction is experimental and a full security analysis has not been done.
+This construction is experimental and a full security analysis has not been done yet.

 The TinyJAMBU specification makes the following claims for the security level of the AEAD mode: